-Our Programs in New Jersey
+Our Behavioral Health Programs in New Jersey

 Community Support Services (CSS)

-These services include:
+Our services include:

-- Housing Assistance
+- Housing assistance

-- Tenant Education (support, advocacy and resources on tenant rights)
+- Tenant education (support, advocacy, and resources on tenant rights)

-- Skill Development
+- Skill development

-- Rehabilitation Assessment and Planning
+- Rehabilitation assessment and planning

-- Career Development
+- Career development

-- Crisis Prevention and Intervention (24/7 support services)
+- Crisis Prevention and intervention (24/7 support services)

 Residential Supervised Housing

-Theodora House & Myrtle House
+Theodora House and Myrtle House

-Residences for Co-Occuring Diagnoses (Behavioral and IDD)
+Residences for Co-Occurring Diagnoses (Behavioral Health and Intellectual and Developmental Disabilities)

-Services at Alletta Include:
+Services at Alletta House include:

 - Learning practical life skills such as effective problem solving, maintaining a home, managing finances, establishing community relations, navigating public transportation, and skill-building in various life roles such as social, employment, educational and/or housing.